derivia/xbkbremap/README.md

 1. Compile the project with `cargo build --release`.
 2. Copy config.example.json to `~/.config/xbkbremap/config.json` to use it as base configuration file.
 3. Edit the copied configuration file to your liking.
-4. Run with superuser permissions: `./target/release/xbkbremap "profile name"`
+4. Run: `./target/release/xbkbremap "profile name"`

 ## Important notes:

-**Press F12 to stop intercepting keyboard.**
+Press F12 to stop the program.

-You cannot use your keyboard while the program is running.
-Which means you should have a setup where you can enter the game you want without using the keyboard.

-## Ideas

-- [ ] Implement some sort of virtual keyboard that intercepts only the configured keys, instead of capturing the entire keyboard.

 ## LICENSE